aleximmer/Laplace/README.md

 1. Follow the [development setup](#setup-dev-environment).
 2. Use [ruff](https://github.com/astral-sh/ruff) as autoformatter.
 Please refer to the following [makefile](https://github.com/aleximmer/Laplace/blob/main/makefile) and run it via `make ruff`.
 Please note that the order of `ruff check --fix` and `ruff format` is important!
 3. Also use [ruff](https://github.com/astral-sh/ruff) as linter.
 Please manually fix all linting errors/warnings before opening a pull request.
-4. Fully document your changes in the form of Python docstrings, typehinting, and (if applicable) code/markdown examples in the `./examples` subdirectory.
+4. Fully document your changes in the form of Python docstrings, typehinting.
+5. Add tutorial-style documentation in both `docs/` (in the form of markdown files) and `examples/` (in the form of runnable scripts) dirs.
 5. Provide as many test cases as possible.
 Make sure all test cases pass.

 Issues, bug reports, and ideas are also very welcome!